 The EUANB issues information sheets, called Technical Guidance Notes — TGNs — which have been drawn up to assist the Notified Body in its task.
 Furthermore EUANB provides Reference Documents solely for its members containing valuable information to support the work of the Notified Bodies.

-The Notified Body should also:
+The Notified Body shall also:

-• be fully aware of the (national) spectrum plans in Europe, noting these are not always .
+• be fully aware of the (national) spectrum plans in Europe, noting these are not always harmonised.

 know other EU legislation that simultaneously is applicable to apparatus for which they are applying Module B;